angely-dev/diffplus/README.md

 ### Colored diff

-It is useful to better visualize the changes in the diff:
+This option is useful to better visualize the changes in the diff:

 ```py
 from diffplus import IndentedConfig, IncrementalDiff